Valentine’s Day for Families Dealing with Cancer

 This Valentine’s Day can remind each family member of the love that carries you through the most difficult days.
 Whether it’s a holiday or not, when a member of the family has cancer, the primary focus of the family’s resources and energy will always be helping the sick family member get better.
 You can celebrate Valentine’s Day by giving back the love that was shown to you and your child.
 Whatever is fun and meaningful for your family is perfect.
-Below are a few suggestions as inspiration, but the only goal on this Day is for your family to celebrate love.
+Below are 6 activities to celebrate love with your family.

 Making cards is a classic Valentine’s activity and can be as simple or elaborate as you want.
 It’s an excellent opportunity to remind your child they are loved and for them to express their love for you, family, and friends.
 You can mail the cards made or photograph them and post them on a friend or loved one’s social media page.
 That way, both you and your child can hold onto the cards as a permanent reminder of their sentiments of love.
 While you make the cards, talk about how much you love each other, and teach your child about the beauty of having a day each year to celebrate love.

 While the scissors and paper are out, maybe cut out some hearts or flowers to decorate your house and bring joy to your home or hospital room.

 2. Bake Heart Cookies